RyamSousa/angular-tests/README.md

 fixture.detectChanges() for init the components lifecycles.
 - **done** param is used to indentify that the test have been done, if is not called it return an error

+# Module 5
+- By default, karma run the tests in chrome, for change that, install dependencies for other browsers, like *karma-firefox-launcher*(install for Dev) and edit **karma.conf.js**